Albert Mullett: Indigenous Honour Roll

-In 2013 Uncle Albert Mullett was inducted into the Victorian Indigenous Honour Roll.
+In 2013 Mullett was inducted into the Victorian Indigenous Honour Roll.
 The following statement was made at the announcement:

-Born in Melbourne, Uncle Albert Mullett is a greatly respected Gunai Elder and community leader in Gippsland.
-He has made many important contributions in the fields of education, cultural advocacy, land management and native title.
-He has worked closely with numerous cultural and heritage bodies, as well as government, private sector and community-run organisations.
-After 15 years of tireless campaigning for Native Title rights, Albert played a leading role in the negotiation of the historic Gunai/Kurnai Native Title Settlement Agreement which was signed in 2010.
-Albert is also a respected master-craftsman of traditional wooden artefacts, including shields and boomerangs.

 Boorun's Canoe

 Boorun's Canoe was an exhibition held at Melbourne Museum from 6 July 2012 to 7 November 2012.
 The exhibition was a celebration of the traditions of Victorian Aboriginal culture and its continuation and strength.
-The exhibition tells the story of how Senior Gunai/Kurnai Elder Uncle Albert Mullett taught his grandson, Steaphan Paton, and other young men in his family, to build a bark canoe, an age old tradition that has been practised for many years by the Gunai/Kurnai people of Gippsland.
+The exhibition tells the story of how Mullett taught his grandson, Steaphan Paton, and other young men in his family, to build a bark canoe, an age-old tradition that has been practised for many years by the Gunai/Kurnai people of Gippsland.
 Boorun's Canoe is a significant project showcasing the strength and pride of cultural knowledge being passed through generations and the vital importance of community maintaining and teaching culture.

 Albert Mullett died on 7 July 2014.
 His funeral was held at The Knob Reserve in Stratford where an estimated 2000 people paid their respects.